JoostImpink/regulation-induced-disclosures/README.md

 	- The main folder used in the code (`F:\temp\`) can be set to another folder in a macro variable `projectDir`
 	- The zipfile contains folders sas, perl and nodejs; the other folders need to be created manually

+### Requirements

+It is assumed you have a local copy of Compustat Fundamental Annual available in SAS as `comp.funda` (otherwise, wrap the relevant code in an `rsubmit` block).

 ### Steps

 1. Set up folder structure, download and extract SEC filings archive